mattstratton/the-lovecats/content/_index.md

 - Zelle (312-361-7611)
 - PayPal (Email wedding@thelovecats.net and Stef will send you info)

-*Where is the wedding?*<br>
-Once you [RSVP](/rsvp), you will receive the address.

 *Where should I park?*<br>
-We'll share this information when we figure it out, but basically you can park on the street by the house.
+There should be plenty of street parking available on Prince Court and the surrounding streets.
+Please be respectful of our neighbors and do not block driveways.

 *When does it start?*<br>
 We will be starting at 5PM!
+Unless you're part of the Getting Ready Crew, please try to arrive as close to cocktail hour at 5 PM as possible.

 *Will the dogs be there?*<br>
 While Moxie and Cody are important members of our family, they will not be at the wedding.
 We will have a photo of them on display.